Dubai International Airport: Concourse B

 Concourse B is directly connected to terminal 3 and is dedicated exclusively to Emirates.
-The total built up area of the concourse itself is 675000 m2.
+The total built-up area of the concourse itself is 675000 m2.
 The concourse is 945 m long, 90.8 m wide (at midpoint) and 49.5 m high.
-The terminal has 10 floors (4 basements, a ground floor and 5 above floors).
-The building currently includes a multi-level structure for departures and arrivals and includes 32 gates, labelled B1–B32.
-The concourse has 26 air bridge gates and 5 boarding lounges for 14 remote stands that are for Airbus A340 and Boeing 777 aircraft only.
-For transit passengers the concourse has 3 transfer areas and 62 transfer desks.
+The terminal has 10 floors (4 basements, a ground floor, and 5 above floors).
+The building currently includes a multi-level structure for departures and arrivals and includes 32 gates, labeled B1–B32.
+The concourse has 26 air bridge gates (gates B7-B32) and 5 boarding lounges (B1-B6) for 14 remote stands that are for Airbus A340 and Boeing 777 aircraft only.
+For transit passengers, the concourse has 3 transfer areas and 62 transfer desks.

 The concourse also includes the Emirates first and Business class lounges, and the Marhaba lounge.
 The First class lounge has a capacity of 1,800 passengers and a total area of 12600 m2.
 The Business class lounge has a capacity of 3,000 passengers and a total area of 13500 m2.
-The Marhaba lounge, the smallest lounge at the concourse has a capacity of 300 passengers at a time.
+The Marhaba Lounge, the smallest lounge at the concourse has a capacity of 300 passengers at a time.

 The total retail area at the concourse is 120000 m2, which also includes 18 restaurants within the food court.
 There are also three hotels in the concourse; a 5-star hotel and a 4-star hotel.

 There is a direct connection to Sheikh Rashid Terminal (Concourse C) located at the control tower structure through passenger walkways.
-There is also a 300-room hotel and health club including both five and four star rooms.
+There is also a 300-room hotel and health club including both five and four-star rooms.
 Concourse B includes five aerobridges that are capable of handling the new Airbus A380.
 Emirates Airline continues to maintain a presence in Concourse C, operating 12 gates at the concourse as well as the Emirates First Class and Business Class Lounges.